elecasali/Software_exam/README.md

 Shape after conv4 (bottleneck): (None, 8, 8, 2)
 ```

-In the *Decoder* section the **UpSampling2D** is used to double spatial dimensions (height and width) of the previous layer output using nearest-neighbor upsampling. ence **Concatenate** is applied to concatenate the upsampled feature map with encoder outputs (skip connections), resulting in a intermediate stage with the number of channels doubled.
+In the *Decoder* section the **UpSampling2D** is used to double spatial dimensions (height and width) of the previous layer output using nearest-neighbor upsampling.
+Hence **Concatenate** is applied to concatenate the upsampled feature map with encoder outputs (skip connections), resulting in a intermediate stage with the number of channels doubled.
 Then the **Conv2D** layers applies a 2-filter convolution with a 3x3 kernel on the concatenated feature map halving the number of channels.

 ```python